MariaRicci/Phase_3_Final_Project/README.md

 - Recall.
 Out of all the customers that actually churned, the model only predicted this outcome correctly for these customers:

-    - Naive Gaussina Bayes: 55%
+    - Naive Gaussian Bayes: 55%

     - Bernouilli: 17%